 Tons of fish discards get thrown into landfill in Australia every year.
 Some business’ even pay for it to be disposed of, which is a tragic waste.
 We at SONIC aim to minimise the waste of this vital resource by encouraging farmers to source the wasted fish in their region and turn it into Biologically Active Fertiliser.

 Fish has been used as a fertiliser for 1000s of years, with the native Americans burying fish near their trees in order to fertilise them.
-We assist farmers to make Bio-Fertilisers using a SONIC On Farm Bio-Fertiliser Making System from fish discards using natural fermentation methods with positive results.
+Making Hydrolysate from fish discards, using natural fermentation methods, achieves positive results.

 Capturing all the minerals, trace minerals and amino chains in a fertiliser are key, and only a cold processing method of making liquid fertilisers will allow this.
 Most fertiliser making methods use heat treatment usually to speed up the processing time and to ensure shelf life.
 But from our experience, nature works best with ‘natural’.

-Our On Farm Systems us cold fermentation methods with a naturally derived Starter Culture to speed up the fertiliser making process.
-The Culture also enables other benefits; first, it keeps the balance of beneficial microbes so that the decomposing fish discards don’t go rancid, and second, it minimises the smell that rancid fish can often make.
+SONIC On Farm Brewing Systems use cold fermentation with a natural Culture that enables many benefits; first, it keeps the balance of beneficial microbes so that the decomposing fish discards don’t go rancid, and second, it minimises the smell that rotting fish can make.

 At the end of the day, farming is all about producing food.
 Blog author Sonja Kallio writes about supporting farmers and growers to adopt a regenerative approach with growing, to increase the nutrient density of food for a healthy population and a healthy planet.